-In September of this year I headed to Napa to meet a few new wineries.
+In September of 2016, I headed to Napa to meet a few new wineries.
 My visit took me to the busy “HWY” side of Napa Valley as opposed to the (Silverado) “Trail” side.
 The HWY side is generally busier and more crowded and I don’t like crowds nor busy when tasting.
 However, I have learned to trust my wine tasting motto, “You never know what you’re gonna get.”
 My visit to Corison makes me want to laser cut that motto into a big piece of rusty, sheet of metal, hang it over my wine cooler and act like I coined it hundreds of years ago.
 If only Forrest Gump brought wine to Jenny instead of chocolate.

 Pulling into Corison offers a few hints about the what’s important to the Corisons.
 Their small private driveway enters an equally small parking lot.
 There’s no expansive parking lot and they passed on the landscape architect lauded in Sunset Magazine.
 Instead, you pass a small farm house right on the driveway and pull into one of only a few parking spaces available.
 The parking area is directly adjacent AG sheds, piles of clippings and palettes from some recent delivery.
 It’s clear that farmers live here.
 Those expecting the Disney type wine tasting experience may be disappointed by this first impression.
 I was encouraged.
 The view in the parking lot indicates that the farm culture is alive at Corison and that is always a good sign at a winery.
 In my experience, there are a few things you can usually expect from the farm culture.
 Simplicity, generosity, kindness and a deep care for what grows.
 That means good fruit and gracious people sharing their craft.